pypa/manylinux/README.rst

 Building Docker images
 ----------------------

-Due to the age of CentOS 5, its version of ``wget`` is unable to fetch OpenSSL and curl source tarballs.
-Modern versions of these are needed in order to fetch the remaining sources.

 To build the Docker images, you will need to fetch the tarballs to ``docker/sources/`` prior to building.
 This can be done with the provided prefetch script, after which you can proceed with building.